|As of April 2, 2018

 CONTACT INFORMATION BELOW:

 know this situation has impacted a lot of people?
-Google Analytics tells me Dave's Volvo
+Google Analytics tells me this page has

-Page consistently averages 40,000 page views per month.
-Since this
+historically averaged 40,000 page views per month.
+Since this situation

-enthusiasts have paid to this situation and the level of importance
+enthusiasts around the world have paid to this situation and the level

 they consider it to be.
 Your support is certainly heartfelt and